 We looked into creating our own 'find accommodation' group for those within St Andrews on Facebook however ran into difficulties regarding whether we could get it 'Union approved'.
-We have been working with system for St Andrews based on the key system used by Liverpool.
+We have been working with Charlotte to create a 'Rate your Landlord' system for St Andrews based on the key system used by Liverpool.
 As part of this we have already created a survey and this is to be distributed shortly.
-We have updated the Renting Rights Guide for the disabled and have created both a document and powerpoint presentation regarding Renting Rights to be presented later on in this semester.
+We have updated the Renting Rights Guide for the disabled and have created both a document and power-point presentation regarding Renting Rights to be presented later on in this semester.